hnjw-png/battleships/README.md

 ## Instructions and information:

 Here you will experience a simple game of battleships, using python, and stored in a run.py.
 The game will consist of a instructions and then ask for the name of player.
-There after there will be a board, with 5 rows and 5 columns.
+There after there will be a board, with 7 rows and 7 columns.
-The general rules of battleships apply, is to hit both battleships within 5 turns.
+The general rules of battleships apply, is to hit both battleships within 8 turns.
-This game will generate a random guess from the computer.
-This function is not yet in the game, in future I will add the computers random choice too.
-The game will restart when there is a winner.
-You can continue, another game thereafter.
-This function is not working, this is something to work out in the future.
-As the reason is that the function has not been written.
+There wil be fiv ships to find,

 ## Responsiveness